Keely Smith

-Dorothy Jacqueline Keely (March 9, 1928 – December 16, 2017), professionally known as Keely Smith, was an American jazz and popular music singer, who performed and recorded extensively in the 1950s with then-husband Louis Prima, and throughout the 1960s as a solo artist.
+Dorothy Jacqueline Keely (March 9, 1928 – December 16, 2017), professionally known as Keely Smith, was an American jazz and popular music singer, who performed and recorded extensively in the 1950s with her then-husband Louis Prima, and throughout the 1960s as a solo artist.

 Smith married Prima in 1953.
 The couple were stars throughout the entertainment business, including stage, television, motion pictures, hit records, and cabaret acts.
-They won a Grammy in 1959, its inaugural year, for their smash hit, "That Old Black Magic", which remained on the charts for 18 weeks.
+They won a Grammy in 1959, the award's inaugural year, for their smash hit, "That Old Black Magic", which remained on the charts for 18 weeks.

 Early years

 Smith was born in Norfolk, Virginia; her ancestry was Irish and Cherokee.
 Jesse Smith, her stepfather, was a carpenter, and her mother took in laundry to earn money to buy gowns for Smith to wear when she performed.
+She attended Maury High School.

 Career

 When Smith was 11 years old, she sang regularly as a cast member of The Joe Brown Radio Gang program on a Norfolk station.
 At age 14, Smith sang with a naval air station band led by Saxie Dowell.
 At 15, she got her first paying job with the Earl Bennett band.
 She saw Louis Prima perform in New York City in 1949.
 They recorded together in 1949 and married on July 13, 1953.

 Their songs included Johnny Mercer's and Harold Arlen's "That Old Black Magic", which was a Top 20 hit in the US in 1958.
 At the 1st Annual Grammy Awards in 1959, Smith and Prima won the first Grammy for Best Performance by a Vocal Group or Chorus for "That Old Black Magic".
 Her deadpan act was popular with fans.
 The duo followed up with the minor successes "I've Got You Under My Skin" and "Bei Mir Bist Du Schoen", a cover of the 1937 Andrews Sisters hit.

 Smith and Prima's act was a mainstay of the Las Vegas lounge scene for much of the 1950s.

 Smith was caricatured as "Squealy Smith" in Bob Clampett's 1960 Beany and Cecil episode "So What and the Seven Whatnots", a Snow White spoof in a Vegas setting, though her actual voice was not used.

 Smith appeared with Prima in the movie Hey Boy!
 Hey Girl!, singing "Fever", and also appeared in and sang on the soundtrack of the previous year's film Thunder Road.
 Her song in Thunder Road was "Whippoorwill".
 She also appeared in the film Senior Prom.

 Her first big solo hit was "I Wish You Love" in 1957, and it brought her a Grammy award nomination for Best Vocal Performance, Female.
 Her debut album by that same title achieved gold status.
 In 1961, Smith divorced Prima.
 She then signed with Reprise Records, where her musical director was Nelson Riddle.